1640lab/wuijs-lib/README.md

 #### Implementation

-There are two ways to implement the animation library, the simplest is through CSS animation tags, the second is through programming JS animation functions that are loaded in specific sections of the HTML page.
+There are two ways to implement the animation library, the simplest is through CSS animation tags, the second is through programming JS animation functions that are loaded through section settings.

 HTML head: